PX4/PX4-user_guide/en/dev_log/log_encryption.md

 xxd -p public_key.der | tr -d '\n' | sed 's/\(..\)/0x\1, /g' > public_key.pub
 ```

-Now, you would modify your `.px4board` file to point CONFIG_PUBLIC_KEY0 to the path of `new.pub` that was generated via `cryptotools.py`, and set CONFIG_PUBLIC_KEY1 to `rsa2048.pub`.
+To use these keys you would modify your `.px4board` file to point `CONFIG_PUBLIC_KEY0` to the path of `new.pub` that was generated via `cryptotools.py`, and set `CONFIG_PUBLIC_KEY1` to point to the file location of `rsa2048.pub`.
-The private key generated can be used in the decryption environment.
+The private key generated should be stored safely and used when you need to decrypt log files.